microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ### Input Scope

-"Number" will be used for the [input scope](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Input.InputScopeNameValue).
+`Number` will be used for the [input scope](https://docs.microsoft.com/en-us/uwp/api/Windows.UI.Xaml.Input.InputScopeNameValue).
 This input scope is intended for working with digits 0-9.
 This may be overwritten but alternative InputScope types will not be explicitly supported.

 ## API Notes
 <!-- Option 1: Give a one or two line description of each API (type